rtmigo/markov_walk/README.md

 neighboring states; all transition probabilities are known.

 Suppose the motion begins at point 3.
 How can we calculate the probability that we will get to point 7 before we get to point 0?
+What is the probability we will get to point 5 before 0 and 7?

 # The code